 - December 7, 2018: (NIH only) Town Hall on the new NIH Anti-Harassment Program

 Workplace Climate and Harassment Survey:

-- Conducting an agency-wide Workplace Climate and Harassment survey in early 2019 to better understand workplace climate and sexual harassment at NIH, and the effect workplace climate and sexual harassment has on NIH career trajectories.
-Read the key findings.
-The survey was managed by the Office of Scientific Workforce Diversity.
+- Conducted an agency-wide Workplace Climate and Harassment survey in early 2019 to better understand workplace climate and sexual harassment at NIH, and the effect workplace climate and sexual harassment has on NIH career trajectories.
+The survey Final Report and related products are publicly available on the Scientific Workforce Diversity website.

 NIH Civil Program

 The NIH Civil Program conducts administrative inquiries into reports by NIH employees, contractors, trainees, and visitors of uncivil, disruptive, or harassing workplace behaviors.
 This also includes behaviors of concern that may lead to acts of violence, such as bullying, intimidation, threats, suicidal ideation, and domestic violence.

 The Employee Assistance Program (EAP) provides personalized consultation, short-term support, and wellness counseling.
 Counselors can also connect individuals to other NIH resources and the outside community.